Riada125/Project-1/README.md

  ```

-Here, I defined the left and right walls of the grid:
+Below is how I defined the left and right walls of the grid.
+The left wall is defined by checking if the left-most alien is exactly divisible by the width, whilst the right wall is defined by checking if the right-most alien is exactly divisble by the width -1:

 ```js
   const leftWall = aliens[0] % width === 0